-GIZ works with the Ministry of Environment and Forestry on national policy and sector strategies, to gear these strategies towards the requirements of emission reductions.
+GIZ works with the Ministry of Environment and Forestry on national policy and sector strategies in order to gear these strategies towards the requirements of sustainable forest management, biodiversity conservation and emissions reductions.
 Effective stakeholder participation is a critical success factor in all planning and strategy development processes.

-The team provides assistance to devise or adapt regulations for forest administration reform and future REDD+ mechanisms, supporting pilots of innovative emission reduction schemes in selected districts of Kalimantan.
-National, regional and international discussion and strategy development will benefit from feedback about successes and challenges "on the ground".
+The team provides assistance relating to the devising and adaptation of regulations for forest governance reform and community forestry schemes.
+This involves support for innovative approaches through pilot programmes and by adhering to the forest-based bioeconomy project in selected districts of Central Sulawesi, Papua and West Papua provinces.
+National, regional and international discussions and strategy development will benefit from feedback on relevant successes and challenges on the ground.

-The FORCLIME Programme focuses on the relationships between national, provincial and district governments in making land and resource use decisions.
-A team of international and Indonesian advisors strengthens institutional capacities for managing and monitoring of forests, where the decentralization process has left uncertainties in mandates between agencies and administrative levels.
-The establishment of forest management units (FMUs), to bring the management of different forest categories from 'protection forest' to 'production forest' under one roof, is crucial to this reform.
-The establishment of FMUs involves the division of monitoring and inspection tasks from operational tasks and thus will place management responsibility closer to the field.
+FORCLIME focuses on the relationships between national, provincial and district governments as regards the making of land and resource use decisions.
+In this regard, a team of international and Indonesian advisors is strengthening institutional capacities for the management and monitoring of forests.
+The establishment of forest management units (FMUs) and community forestry schemes in a way that brings together the management of different forest categories, from protected forest to production forest, under a single roof is crucial to this reform.
+Moreover, the establishment of FMUs as public service providers, including monitoring and various other tasks, will locate management responsibility closer to the field

-The Forests and Climate Change Programme (FORCLIME) has four Strategic Areas:
+The Forests and Climate Change Programme (FORCLIME) comprises four Strategic Areas:

-FORCLIME provides assistance on human resource capacity development at the national and sub-national level in order to support sustainable forest management which contributes to the benefit and welfare of communities as well as the reduction of greenhouse gas emissions from the forestry sector in Indonesia.
-FORCLIME’s assistance focuses on (1) Developing policies and standards in regard to human resource capacity development; (2) Strengthening the management capacity of training and educational institutions (particularly the Center of Environment and Forestry Education and Training in Bogor); and (3) Development of trainings related to Forest Management Units (FMU) and climate change mitigation in the forestry sector through classic training and blended learning methods.
+FORCLIME provides assistance relating to human-resource capacity development at both the national and sub-national levels in order to support sustainable forest management that benefits and that contributes to the welfare of communities, as well as resulting in reductions in greenhouse-gas emissions from the Indonesian forestry sector.
+FORCLIME’s assistance focuses on (1) Development of policies and standards with due regard to human-resource capacity development within the forestry sector; (2) Strengthening of the management capacities of training and educational institutions (particularly the Center of Environment and Forestry Education and Training in Bogor, the Regional Training Center in Makassar and local universities); and (3) Development of training programmes that relate to Forest Management Units (FMU), Social Forestry and climate change mitigation within the forestry sector through classical training and blended learning.

-Strategic Area 4: Integrated Biodiversity Conservation and Watershed Management in Lore Lindu Landscape/Biosphere Reserve.
+Strategic Area 4 - Integrated Biodiversity Conservation and Watershed Management in the Lore Lindu Landscape/Biosphere Reserve.

-FORCLIME provides assistance in promoting and implementing an integrated management system for the Lore Lindu Landscape.
-FORCLIME focuses on supporting the implementation of protected areas, forest management units, agricultural landscape and development area /villages at the buffer zone of the Lore Lindu Landscape.
-FORCLIME’s advisory services are built on the framework of the biosphere reserve and support biodiversity conservation and sustainable forest management that ultimately contributes to the benefit and welfare of communities and the reduction of greenhouse gas emissions from the forestry sector in Indonesia.
+FORCLIME provides assistance relating to the promotion and implementation of an integrated management system within the Lore Lindu Landscape.
+FORCLIME focuses on supporting the implementation of forest management units, agricultural landscapes and development areas/villages within the buffer zone of the Lore Lindu Landscape.
+FORCLIME’s advisory services are built on the framework of the biosphere reserve and support biodiversity conservation and sustainable forest management that ultimately benefit and contribute to the welfare of communities, as well as help to reduce the amounts of greenhouse gas emissions produced by Indonesia's forestry sector.